samizdis/impact-academy/workbench/example-agents/mlab-agent/README.md

+## Setup:
+- add an OPENAI_API_KEY in main.sh
-To use it with the workbench, run `npm run agent -- CONTAINER_NAME example-agents/mlab-agent "pip install -r requirements.txt && env OPENAI_API_KEY='sk-...' python main.py"`
+- To use it with the workbench, run `npm run agent -- CONTAINER_NAME example-agents/mlab-agent "main.sh"`